maierav/sensation/intro.md

 # Introduction

-This web site is meant to provide a gentle introduction to the science of sensation and perception.
+This web site is meant to provide a gentle introduction to the science of sensation and perception, with references provided for deeper self-study.

 # What is this all about?